OpenEvalProject/evals/manuscripts/elife-04250/v1/manuscript.md

 We will first establish that our algorithm works properly and try to understand its properties using simulated data.
 Subsequently, we will analyze in detail a dataset on the retina.
 Lastly, we will briefly discuss the analysis of data from the worm C. elegans and from an old man-made microprocessor.

-## Validation with simulated data where ground truth is known
+### Validation with simulated data where ground truth is known

 To validate our model, we performed a series of simulations to test if the model can accurately recover the true underlying network structure and cell type identity.
 We thus simulate data for which we know the correct structure and compare the estimated structure based on the algorithm (see ‘Materials and methods’) with the one we used for simulation.
-We find that the model does a good job of recovering the correct number of cell types (
+We find that the model does a good job of recovering the correct number of cell types (Figure 2A), the cell identities (Figure 2B), and the spatial extent of each type (Figure 2C).
+For comparison, we show the results using the infinite stochastic block model (iSBM) instead (Figure 2A–C, black line) which assumes that only cell type matters, and thus finds small neighborhoods of connected nodes (instead of global connectivity patterns).
+This contrast shows that while the regular block model can not correctly deal with distance-dependent connectivity, our model can.
+Our model converges relatively quickly (see 'Mixing of Markov chains') to an estimate of the most probable values for the cell types, which is enabled by using a combination of simulated annealing and parallelized Markov-chain Monte Carlo (MCMC) (see ‘Materials and methods’ for details).
+Thus our model at least is promising for application to biological datasets.

 ![Figure 2.](https://cdn.elifesciences.org/articles/04250/elife-04250-fig2-v1.jpg)

 **Figure 2.:** (A) The infinite stochastic block model (which only uses connectivity information) over-estimates the number of classes as it fails to take distance into account, whereas our modeling of the combination of distance and connectivity finds close to the true number of classes.
 Conn: connectivity; dist: distance.
 (B) As we increase the true number of types, our method continues to find the correct clustering (as measured by the adjusted Rand index, ARI) whereas the infinite stochastic block model (iSBM) overclusters and thus poorly matches ground truth.
 (C) We examine the spatial extent (size) of the discovered types (clusters) by measuring the two-dimensional standard deviation of the cell locations.
 The y-axis indicates what fraction of the discovered types had a given spatial extent.
 Without incorporating distance, we identify a large number of small, spatially-localized types.
-With distance, we see a correct recovery of the spatial extent of each type.DOI: http://dx.doi.org/10.7554/eLife.04250.003
+With distance, we see a correct recovery of the spatial extent of each type.

-## Model mismatch
+### Model mismatch

 We next analyze how our model performs in cases where the data are generated with assumptions different from ours.
 To understand the properties of our model, we attempt connectivity inference on four sets of synthetic data.
 This helps us understand what our model would do if the data do not obey our assumptions.

 We thus generate 10 sets of synthetic data from each of four existing models.
 The distance-dependent stochastic block model assumes type depends on distance, the traditional stochastic block model has no notion of distance, the mixed membership block model assumes type is combinatorial, and the latent position cluster model assumes that type is clustered-but-continuous.

 If the data are sampled from our model, inference according to our model, unsurprisingly, is good by all measures.
-It correctly estimates the number of cell types, it is good at predicting connectivity (high area under the curve, AUC), it agrees with human classification (Rand index), it discovers all types, and leads to homogeneous estimates (
+It correctly estimates the number of cell types, it is good at predicting connectivity (high area under the curve, AUC), it agrees with human classification (Rand index), it discovers all types, and leads to homogeneous estimates (Figure 3, first row).
+If the data come from a block model without distance dependence, we see that it still does well on all meaningful measures (Figure 3, second row).
+This is unsurprising, as our model learns the distance dependence, even its absence.
+For the mixed membership model (Figure 3, third row), the model grossly overestimates the number of types, by basically allocating a type for each combination of memberships.
+Otherwise, it still performs relatively well.
+Lastly, for the latent position clustering model (Figure 3, fourth row), the model does poorly.
+If type is continuous instead of discrete, then our model is basically trying to cover a continuous set with a discrete scenario leading to rather poor performance.
+However, as we do expect cell types to have a discrete biological basis, we might expect our model to do well with real data.

 ![Figure 3.](https://cdn.elifesciences.org/articles/04250/elife-04250-fig3-v1.jpg)

 **Figure 3.:** Horizontal columns show results with synthetic data generated according to the distance-dependent stochastic block model, the non-distance-dependent stochastic block model, the mixed membership block model, and the latent position cluster model.
 In all cases histograms represent posterior distribution over the indicated metric.
 (A) The number of types found by the model; the vertical dashed line indicates the ‘true’ type number (not applicable to the mixed membership model).
 (B) The area under the receiver operating characteristic (ROC) curve, indicating link prediction accuracy.
-(C, D, E) Clustering metrics quantifying degree of type agreement with known ground truth.DOI: http://dx.doi.org/10.7554/eLife.04250.004
+(C, D, E) Clustering metrics quantifying degree of type agreement with known ground truth.

-## Sensitivity to edge effects
+### Sensitivity to edge effects

 Connectomic efforts so far have reconstructed only small sections of neural tissue.
 Consequently, many connections to cells outside that tissue volume will be lost.
 We are concerned that this selective elimination of connectivity along the boundary might give the appearance of distance-dependent connectivity when there is none.
 We thus performed simulations to check if edge effects could destroy spatial structure and if edge effects could introduce artificial, spurious spatial structure.
-We measure the degree to which distance-dependent effects can arise from selecting regions that are smaller than the ‘scale’ of connectivity (
+We measure the degree to which distance-dependent effects can arise from selecting regions that are smaller than the ‘scale’ of connectivity (Figure 4).
+We do this by generating two collections of synthetic datasets—one with distance-dependent connectivity and one without.
+We then in each dataset randomly examine contiguous circular regions with area varying from zero to the entire volume, and empirically calculate the spatial variance in type-dependent connectivity.
+We find that, if there is no distance dependence, edge effects do not artificially introduce distance dependence.
+However, if the section we are examining is too small, our model can miss the distance dependence.
+Thus with respect to distance-dependent connectivity inference, our model errs on the side of caution.
+But we also find that for spatial extent that is similar to the currently available datasets, the effects of this are quite limited.

 ![Figure 4.](https://cdn.elifesciences.org/articles/04250/elife-04250-fig4-v1.jpg)

 **Figure 4.:** We measure the variance in the connectivity-distance plot for randomly selected regions of each dataset, ranging from single cells to the entire volume.
-We see that while selecting too small a region can destroy the appearance of distance-dependent connectivity, it does not create it in non-spatial data.DOI: http://dx.doi.org/10.7554/eLife.04250.005
+We see that while selecting too small a region can destroy the appearance of distance-dependent connectivity, it does not create it in non-spatial data.

-## Learning types and circuitry in the retina
+### Learning types and circuitry in the retina

-The mouse retina (
+The mouse retina (Masland, 2001) is a neural circuit which we expect to have connectivity patterns that are well approximated by our generative model.
+It is known that there are multiple classes of cells that can be broadly grouped into: ganglion cells that transmit information to the rest of the brain; bipolar cells that connect between different cells; and amacrine cells that feed into the ganglion cells.
+Recent research (Helmstaedter et al., 2013) has produced a large dataset containing both the types of cells from orthogonal approaches, and also the connectivity matrix between all reconstructed cells (Figure 5A).

 ![Figure 5.](https://cdn.elifesciences.org/articles/04250/elife-04250-fig5-v1.jpg)

 **Figure 5.:** Here we show the maximum a posteriori (MAP) estimate for the types in the mouse retina data.
 (A) Input connectivity data for 950 cells for which soma positions were known.
 (B) Clustered connectivity matrix; each arbitrary color corresponds to a single type and will be used to identify that type in the remainder of the plot.
 (C) The spatial distribution of our cell types—each cell type tessellates space.
 Colors correspond to those in (B).
 (D) Connectivity between our clusters as a function of distance—the cluster consisting primarily of retinal ganglion cells (brown nodes on the graph) exhibits the expected near and far connectivity.
-Conn prob: probability of connection.DOI: http://dx.doi.org/10.7554/eLife.04250.006
+Conn prob: probability of connection.

 The algorithm took 8 hr to perform inference, dividing neurons into a set of cell types which reflect known neuroanatomical distinctions (Figure 5 shows the MAP result).
 For each pair of neurons there is a specific distance-dependent connection probability (Figure 5D), which is well approximated by the model fit.
 Moreover, each type of cell is rather isotropically distributed across space (Figure 5C) as should be expected for true cell types.

 Comparing the results of the algorithm to other information sources allows evaluation of the quality of the type determination.
-Our types closely reflect the (anatomist-determined) segmentation of cells into retinal ganglion, narrow amacrine, medium/wide amacrine, and bipolar cells (
+Our types closely reflect the (anatomist-determined) segmentation of cells into retinal ganglion, narrow amacrine, medium/wide amacrine, and bipolar cells (Figure 6B).
+We find that the types we find tend to reflect the known laminar distribution in the retina (Figure 6C) as well as the known synaptic density profiles.

 ![Figure 6.](https://cdn.elifesciences.org/articles/04250/elife-04250-fig6-v1.jpg)

 **Figure 6.:** Our fully Bayesian model gives a confidence estimate (posterior probability) that any two given cells are of the same type.
 In (A) we visualize that cell–cell coassignment matrix, showing the probability that cell i is of the same type as cell j on a range from 0.0 to 1.0.
 The block structure shows subsets of cells which are believed to all belong to the same type.
 For comparison, (B) shows the anatomist-defined type for each cell, grouped broadly into the coarse types identified in the previous panel.
 (C) Link versus cluster accuracy.
 (D) The posterior distribution of receiver operating characteristic (ROC) curves from 10-fold cross-validation when predicting connectivity, as well as (E) the area under the curve (AUC) and (F) the type agreements with known neuroanatomist types.
 ARI: adjusted Rand index.
 Model comparison, showing using human-discovered types with and without distance information, as well as our model incorporating just connectivity, connectivity and distance, or connectivity, distance, and synaptic depth (as well as the alternative latent position cluster model, see text).
 (G) A comparison of the predictive accuracy (AUC) for hand-labeled anatomical data, versus inclusion of additional sources of information, as well as the clustering accuracy.
 Note that our model sacrifices very little predictive accuracy for additional clustering accuracy.
 By comparison, conventional methods fail at one or both.
 ARI: adjusted Rand index.
-(H) The spatial extent (in depth and area) of the types identified by humans and our various algorithmic approaches.DOI: http://dx.doi.org/10.7554/eLife.04250.007
+(H) The spatial extent (in depth and area) of the types identified by humans and our various algorithmic approaches.

 The algorithm yields a separation of neurons into a smaller number of types than the fully granular listing of 71 types found by the original authors of the paper (Helmstaedter et al., 2013), although it is still highly correlated with those finer type distinctions (see section ‘Mouse retina’).
 It is our expectation that, with larger datasets, even closer agreement would be found.